DiffstarPop: A generative physical model of galaxy star formation history: Diffmah fits to individual halo MAH

 When fitting halo MAHs with Diffmah, we do not allow $\tpeak$ to vary, but instead we run the gradient descent with $\tpeak$ held fixed to the value calculated directly from the simulated MAH.
+We define this value as the first snapshot at which the maximum $\Mpeak$ is attained.
 When allowing $\tpeak$ to vary arbitrarily, we find that for a small outlier population of subhalos, the L-BFGS-B algorithm occasionally wanders into extreme regions of parameter space, especially for subhalos with only a small number of data points in the simulated MAH.
 Holding $\tpeak$ fixed to its simulated value ameliorates this situation.
 We have additionally explored an alternative version of our fitting algorithm in which $\tpeak$ is allowed to vary freely between the snapshots immediately before and after the directly-simulated value, finding no appreciable change in the results.
 This alternative may be preferable if continuously variable values of $\tpeak$ are preferred to the collection of discrete values defined by the simulation snapshots.

 To generate our results, we have fit millions of simulated halos in each of our three simulations with Diffmah.
-In \citet{hearin_etal21_diffmah}, we used \um and \tng as our target simulations, and we showed that Diffmah is able to give an unbiased approximation of halo growth with a typical scatter of 0.1 dex for $t>1$ Gyr for all halos of present-day mass $M_{\rm halo}\gtrsim10^{11}M_{\odot}.$ However, the present work is the first time that Diffmah has been used to approximate halo assembly in Galacticus (i.e., as predicted by EPS merger trees), and so in Figure~\ref{fig_diffmah_galacticus_example} we give a visual demonstration of the quality of those fits.
+In \citet{hearin_etal21_diffmah}, we used \um and \tng as our target simulations, and we showed that Diffmah is able to give an unbiased approximation of halo growth with a typical scatter of 0.1 dex for $t>1$ Gyr for all halos of present-day mass $M_{\rm halo}\gtrsim10^{11}M_{\odot}.$ As shown in Figure~\ref{fig_diffmah_no_tpeak_tng}, this overall level of scatter is maintained in the updated model with the addition of $\tpeak$, while the recovery of halos with $t_{\rm peak}<t_0$ is improved through a reduction in both bias and scatter.
+The present work is also the first time that Diffmah has been used to approximate halo assembly in Galacticus (i.e., as predicted by EPS merger trees), and so in Figure~\ref{fig_diffmah_galacticus_example} we give a visual demonstration of the quality of those fits.
 We find that Diffmah fits achieve the same level of accuracy when approximating the MAHs of Galacticus halos as when fitting halos in SMDPL and \tng.

 {B\arabic{figure}}